 I’m sure she said some other words, but that’s the one that made a huge impact on me.
 To this day, I hear it reverberating in my head every time I quietly say to myself, ‘I don’t know how to do this’, or ‘This is really hard.’

 Ten years later, I was asked by Jennifer Schembri-Portelli (affectionately known as JSP) to co-present with Meredith at an Aqua Summit that was the annual highlight of the Victorian aquatic industry.
 It had been several years since I had last had any real contact with Meredith, and here I was, being asked to present with her.
 Yes, I was much more knowledgeable and experienced now, but so was Meredith.
 JSP requested that I deliver a lecture, complete with a PowerPoint presentation – something that I’d never previously done, as all my sessions to date had been practical.

 ‘Jenny, I can’t – I don’t know how to use PowerPoint, and I’m about to go on holiday to Greece’.

 ‘Then you have time to learn’.

-There was that word again – and in a context that highlighted how powerful it was in comparison to the weaker ones of ‘can’t’ and ‘don’t know’.
+There was that word again – and in a context that highlighted how powerful it was compared to the weaker ones of ‘can’t’ and ‘don’t know’.

 JSP and Meredith are women who greatly impacted my life and how I view challenges.
-I feel blessed to have benefited on numerous occasions from their very simple, yet very effective advice.
-Life changes can be instigated by some of the most simple, but powerful, words, and ‘learn’ is, unquestionably, one of these.
+I feel blessed to have benefited numerous times from their simple yet effective advice.
+Life changes can be instigated by some of the simplest but most powerful words, and ‘learn’ is unquestionably, one of these.

 When you find yourself challenged by the need to do something you’ve not done before, remind yourself that you have the ability to do hard things.
-Through learning, you are capable of overcoming any obstacle you set your mind to.
+Through learning, you can overcome any obstacle you set your mind to.
 That’s what has got you to this point in your life.
 It will take you to the next.